11 of the best cycling routes in the world to celebrate the Tour de France

 From the Isle of Wight to Namibia, these picturesque routes will excite even the most seasoned cyclist

-The Tour de France cycling race, which kicks off on 29 August 2020, coincides with a heightened interest in cycling worldwide.
-In recent months, changing consumer habits have driven much higher demand for bicycles, so much so that it has provoked a scarcity of supply in many countries.
+The Tour de France cycling race, which kicked off on 1 July, coincides with a heightened interest in cycling worldwide.
+In recent years, changing consumer habits have driven much higher demand for bicycles, so much so that it has provoked a scarcity of supply in many countries.

 From coastal trails on the Isle of Wight to lush rainforest routes in Rwanda, and from city cycles in Nashville to lakeside loops in Ontario, here are several outstanding biking trails around the world for cyclists to discover.

 The Isle of Wight is home to over 322 kilometres of traffic-free cycle routes through some of the most scenic countryside in the UK, as naturalist and TV presenter Nick Baker showcases in this Wightlink Cycling Tour video.
 Those up for an Isle of Wight two-wheel challenge should take on the circular ‘Round the Island’ route which starts in Whippingham and offers 113 kilometres of superb on- and off-road trails.
 Lonely Planet rated the Isle of Wight as one of the best places in the world to explore by mountain bike, so visitors can expect a selection of fantastic natural trails with a wide variety of terrain and breath-taking views.
 Isle of Wight ferry company Wightlink takes visitors from the mainland on to the Island in 22 minutes, and bicycles come on free with foot passengers.